SOLA-FAO/clients/README.txt

 and SOLA Admin client applications along with projects supporting client side functions.

 SOLA uses multiple Git repositories for managing its code base.
-These The code repository is the super/parent repository.
+The code repository is the super/parent repository.
 Refer to the README in that repository for details on all SOLA Git repositories.